 Tom Daniels directs the concentration in Land Use and Environmental Planning.
 He also administers the Certificate in Land Preservation and the Certificate in Ecological Planning.
 Tom frequently serves as a consultant to state and local governments and land trusts.
 Since 2005, he has served on the Board of Trustees of the Orton Family Foundation, which seeks to promote better planning and decision making in small cities and towns.
 In 2010, Tom was a recipient of the Clarkson Chair at the State University of New York at Buffalo, a recognition as one of the leading academic planners in the United States.

 Tom is well-known as one of the leading thinkers and practitioners of farmland preservation.
 From 1989 to 1998, Tom managed the nationally-famous farmland preservation program in Lancaster County, Pennsylvania, where he lives.
-In addition, Tom co-authored Holding Our Ground: Protecting America’s Farms and Farmland (Island Press, 1997).
-He delivered the keynote address at the national farmland preservation conference in Hershey, PA in May of 2014.
-He recently published a book on the law of farmland preservation for the American Bar Association.
+In addition, Tom co-authored Holding Our Ground: Protecting America’s Farms and Farmland (Island Press, 1997) and The Law of Agricultural Land Preservation in the United States (American Bar Association, 2018).

 Introduction to Land Use Planning, Sustainability and Environmental Planning, Land Preservation, Growth Management

 Growth management, farmland preservation, land use and water quality connection, climate change adaptation and mitigation.

 The Environmental Planning Handbook, 2nd edition, APA Planners Press, 2014.